Home Prices: How To Get The Best Deal On A Flip

 - Be conservative in how much you think the property will sell for once you list it.

 Like all investments, knowledge is power.
 But there is also an element of luck involved.

 If you require mortgage financing, to pull off a flip, the less you pay for your loan, the more you make on your investment.
-That said, when you aren't holding a property more than a few months, the interest rate is less important than the upfront costs and thespped with wich you can close your loan.Click to see today's rates (Sep 23rd, 2017)
+That said, when you aren't holding a property more than a few months, the interest rate is less important than the upfront costs and thespped with wich you can close your loan.Verify your new rate (Nov 20th, 2017)